jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 1. you can override the default webhook endpoint "/bitbucket-hook/" consumed by the plugin

+2. you can configure a single job to be triggered exclusively.
+That overrides the default behavior of having a dedicated endpoint (+ some internal matching logic) for ALL pipelines to be triggered via this plugin.
+In case of a non-existing job a WARNING will be logged at global jenkins log.
+You can omit this feature by simply leaving this field blank.

-2. you can disable the build status notifications propagation.
+3. you can disable the build status notifications propagation.

-3. you can choose what build key to use for build status propagation
+4. you can choose what build key to use for build status propagation

-4. you can set global credentials used by the plugin for the state notification
+5. you can set global credentials used by the plugin for the state notification

 ![example global config jenkins bb ppr 1](docs/img/global-config.png)